 - Strict rules and regulations about period authenticity are applied to all goods and their presentation

-Q. What are the fees for being a vendor at Sherwood Forest Faire?
+Q. What are the fees for being a vendor at Sherwood Celtic Gathering or Sherwood Forest Faire?

-Q. What is Sherwood Forest Faire’s vendor acceptance policy / strategy?
+Q. What is Sherwood Forest Faire’s vendor acceptance methodology?

 A. It increases the chances, but it is not certain that we will replace each vendor who leaves with the same type of vendor.
 We are constantly trying to balance the marketplace and make sure everyone has a chance to do well.
 If we feel that a category might be slightly overpopulated we may let it shrink, especially if that has something to do with the reason the original vendor left.

 Q. Are there certain categories that are really easy to get into?

 A. We can’t get enough fine art – painting, sculpture, etc. We also are always in search of more stuff that is interesting to kids.